AltiumWilliam/Laravel-doskey/README.md

 ```
 # Installation
 1. clone or download repository
-2. run install-doskeys.cmd
+2. open install-doskeys.cmd and change the full path part.
-3. run terminal and use aliases.
+3. run install-doskeys.cmd
+4. enjoy it :)